A Stylist's Tips for Cutting Men's Hair at Home Like a Pro

 Supplies You'll Need for a Hair Cut

 First things, first.
 You're going to need proper supplies.
 (And no, that doesn't include your craft scissors, kitchen knives, or garden shears.)
-Bryan recommends a good pair of hair shears, which you can buy on Etsy for just $21.99.
-You'll also need clippers with a few different guard sizes, such as the Conair Barber Shop Full Size Clipper, $33.99, Target.
-The other must-have item to buy is a comb, for $2.76 at Ulta.
-Ideally, Bryan also says you should get a hair cape to avoid a big mess, which you can get for $30 on Etsy.
+Bryan recommends a good pair of hair shears ($15, Etsy.)
+You'll also need clippers with a few different guard sizes, such as the Conair Barber Shop Full Size Clipper ($31, Target.)
+The other must-have item to buy is a comb ($3, Ulta.)
+Ideally, Bryan also says you should get a hair cape (from $30, Etsy) to avoid a big mess.

 How to Cut Men's Hair

 Now it's time to show off your skills.
 "The haircut I do for my boys and husband is just a classic men’s haircut," Bryan says.
 "I use clippers on just about anything from below the temples and blend the length with scissor cutting on top."
 Whether your stylist starts dry or wet hair at the salon, Bryan says to start with dry hair at home.
 "It’s easier to cut dry hair because you can see the true length that the hair will be, versus cutting wet hair that will shrink up a bit when it’s dry," she explains.

 Step 1: Use Your Clippers